apondlife/discone/notes/wip.md

 # inertia & movement

-- applying inertia over time
-  - storing transfer direction on initial collision

 - unrealized motion (minmove) be converted into inertia?
   - set velocity to zero on min_move?
 - move friction into surface system?
   - need to approach integration more holistically